 New and old TV shows

 Another fall staple is the fall fair.
 Where I grew up, there were all kinds of fairs around for us to visit over the fall.
-In fact, you would be hard pressed to get to the all in a single season.
-The one we went to every year was the Brigden Fair.
-This fair falls on Thanksgiving, and we would often go to it for school field trips and also as a family.
+In fact, you would be hard-pressed to get to all of them in a single season.
+One we went to every year was the Brigden Fair.
+This fair occurs on Thanksgiving weekend, and we would often go to it for school field trips and also as a family.
 I loved going to see all of the animals, especially the horses, and tasting all of the fair food.
 We took our son there a couple of years ago and he enjoyed it, even though the day we went didn’t have many exhibits open.

 Fall may mean that the gardening season is coming to an end, but that also means it’s harvest time.
 All of that work and care of the garden has now paid off.
 This is usually the busiest time in the garden, but it is worth every minute.
 Sure my back is sore at the end of the day, but that bucket full of beans and potatoes makes it all worth it.